How to Spot Weld Car Body Panels Correctly

 What Is the Golden Rule in Welding?

-How to Spot Weld Properly?
+How Do You Spot Weld Properly?

 What Is the Formula for Spot Welding?